eyulf/alexgardner.id.au/_posts/2017-08-09-forge-building-part-1.md

 ## Bellows

 The double lung bellows most people associate with blacksmithing does not appear in any sources for this period.
-I'll be using dual bellows, connected up with a swinging arm, that can raise them one at a time.
+I'll be using dual bellows, connected up with a swinging arm, which can raise them one at a time.

 **Sources**